Sometimes I try to look for things to do in my spare time.

 - And type 400 words

-And meanwhile, in those same ten minutes, a meteorite will travel 6, 600, 000 metres though space, which is the equivalent of travelling all the way around Earth one and a half times.
+Meanwhile, in those same ten minutes of spare time, a meteorite will travel 6, 600, 000 metres though space, which is the equivalent of travelling all the way around Earth one and a half times.

 Within the first month I discovered literally hundreds of different things to do when you have spare time.

-Some things to do when you have a spare ten minutes:
+Some good things to do in your spare time

 - Look for new clothing or products in flyers / online